googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

 (the reference bases at the other positions of this block are not represented).

-The Platinum Genomes data represents non-variant segments with a NULL alternate_bases value, however the queries in this lab are designed to account for either representation.
+The Platinum Genomes data represents non-variant segments with a NULL ``alternate_bases`` value, however the queries in this lab are designed to accommodate either representation.

 Table summary data
 ~~~~~~~~~~~~~~~~~~